Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Preliminaries

 In quantum mechanics, positive operators with trace \(1\) are called states, and they form a convex subset of \(\mathcal{B}(L^2(\R^d))\).
-The extreme points of this set are called pure states, and it can be shown that the pure states are the rank-one operators \(f\otimes f\) with \(\|f\|_2=1\).
-With this in mind, if \(S\) is a state we will often refer to the function-operator convolution \(f\star S\) as a \textit{mixed-state localization operator}.
+The extreme points of this set are called pure states, and it can be shown that the pure states are the rank-one operators \(f\otimes f\) with \(\|f\|=1\)~\cite[Chapter 13]{deGossonBook}.
+With this in mind, if \(S\) is a state we will often refer to the function-operator convolution \(F\star S\) as a \textit{mixed-state localization operator}.
 In fact, we will interpret any function-operator convolution as localizing some time-frequency distribution.

 In quantum harmonic analysis, there is also an operator analogue of the Fourier transform.
 For a trace class operator \(S\in \mathcal{S}^1\) we define the Fourier-Wigner transform of \(S\) as the function As expected, the Fourier-Wigner transform can be extended to Schwartz operators, and the result will be a tempered distribution.
-The Fourier-Wigner transform is invertible, and its inverse is the integrated Schrödinger representation: We will not make use of this formula, but rather note that the integrated Schrödinger representation can be written in terms of the Weyl transform: The formulas we will use for invertibility of the Fourier-Wigner and Weyl transforms are
+The Fourier-Wigner transform is invertible, and its inverse can be written in terms of the Weyl transform and the symplectic Fourier transform.
+In fact, we have

-and The Fourier-Wigner transform of a rank-one operator is another familiar object, namely the ambiguity function:
+The Fourier-Wigner transform of a rank-one operator is another familiar object, namely the ambiguity function: